Diocese of Bardstown

 When founded, the Bardstown Diocese included most of Kentucky, Tennessee, Missouri, Illinois, Indiana, Ohio and Michigan.
-The geographical area was large, and today there are 44 dioceses in the area comprising the original diocese.
+The geographical area was large, and today there are 44 dioceses in the area of the original diocese.

 History

-The first Catholic immigrants to the area came from Maryland in the year 1785.
+The first Catholic immigrants to the area came from Maryland in the year 1785, founding Holy Cross Church as the first Catholic church in the state.
 By 1796 it is estimated that there were 300 Catholic families in Kentucky.
 Among the early missionaries were Stephen Badin and Michel Barriere who set out on foot for Kentucky on September 3, 1793, sent by Bishop John Carroll of Baltimore.
 In April, 1794 Barriere left Bardstown, for New Orleans but Badin established the home base for his missionary journeys on Pottinger's Creek.
 For the next 14 years Badin travelled on foot, horseback and boat between widely scattered Catholic settlements in Kentucky and the Northwest Territory.
 After the departure of Barriêres, for three years Badin was the only priest in the whole of Kentucky.
 In 1797 M.J.C.
 Fournier and, in 1799, Anthony Salmon joined Badin, but the latter was killed by a fall from a horse nine months after his arrival, and Fournier died in 1803.
 In 1805 he received permanent help with the arrival of Charles Nerinckx.

 The Dominicans arrived in Springfield in 1805.
 The Sisters of Loretto were founded in Marion County in 1812, that same year, Sisters of Charity of Nazareth were founded near Bardstown.
 A French colony arrived at Louisville in the year 1806 and settled near the Falls of the Ohio, to engage in the milling business, utilizing the falls for power.
 Their first church was built in 1811; Badin was the first pastor, and continued as such until 1817.

 In 1808, Bardstown became a diocese in its own right, when Benedict Joseph Flaget was appointed by the Holy See as the first Bishop of the newly established Diocese of Bardstown on April 8, 1808.
-This was the largest diocese ever formed in the United States and comprised an area now covering 10 modern states, including Kentucky, Ohio, Tennessee, Michigan, Indiana and others.
+Land for the new diocese was taken from the first American diocese, the Diocese of Baltimore, which comprised an area of 890,000 square miles.
+The new diocese comprised 8,127 miles, an area now covering 10 modern states, including Kentucky, Ohio, Tennessee, Michigan, Indiana and others.
 But Flaget opposed the appointment and traveled to France in an effort to have it reversed.
 He was unsuccessful in this effort.
 On his return trip to the United States, Flaget brought other early Sulpician missionaries to America: Simon Bruté, Guy Ignatius Chabrat, Anthony Deydier, and James Derigaud.
 The first two also became bishops in America.
-Upon his arrival, Flaget was consecrated a bishop by now-Archbishop Carroll on November 4, 1810 in a ceremony at the Baltimore Cathedral, now a basilica.
+Upon his arrival, Flaget was consecrated a bishop by now-Archbishop Carroll on November 4, 1810, in a ceremony at the Baltimore Cathedral, now a basilica.
 So only three years after his appointment did Flaget arrive in Kentucky, and the following year he returned to Baltimore with Badin to discuss land title and other problems.